wtkooa/imagine/README.md

 Currently, the project has been compiled using g++ on Linux Mint 18.1 Serena 64-bit with nVIDIA GeForce GTX 970 graphics cards.
 Compilation on Mac and Windows is undefined; although, feel free to give it a try and let me know how it goes...
 In the future, the goal is to make the project Linux/Windows/Mac compatible.
 The libraries/APIs I've chosen thus far should be compatible to the best of my knowledge.

+#### Controls
+**This is somewhat important!
+Pay Attention!** By default the engine hides and locks the mouse into the window for camera use, even if nothing renders to the screen. **To get your mouse back simply press "e".** You can also press "Esc" to quit at any time.
+By default, move with WASD and look around with the mouse.
+Movement can only take place in "grab mode" when the program has control of the mouse.
+To toggle grab mode press "e".

 #### Dependencies:

 C++ Version: C++11